Bahir Shah: Career

 He made his List A debut for Speen Ghar Region in the 2018 Ghazi Amanullah Khan Regional One Day Tournament on 11 July 2018.
 He only played in two matches during the tournament, scoring a total of sixteen runs, with an average of eight.
 In April 2019, in the opening match of the 2019 Ahmad Shah Abdali 4-day Tournament, he scored 156 not out against Boost Region, and was named the player of the match.
 He finished the tournament with 400 runs in five matches, including two centuries.

-In September 2019, in Speen Ghar Region's first match of the 2019 Ghazi Amanullah Khan Regional One Day Tournament, he scored 103 runs.
+In September 2019, in Speen Ghar Region's first match of the 2019 Ghazi Amanullah Khan Regional One Day Tournament, he scored an unbeaten 103.
 He finished the tournament with 237 runs, including two centuries, from his four innings.
 He also took four wickets from just eight balls.

 He made his Twenty20 debut for Speen Ghar Tigers in the 2019 Shpageeza Cricket League on 11 October 2019, but only scored three runs.
 Shah only played in one more match in the tournament, scoring 26 runs in his two innings.

 In November 2019, he was named in Afghanistan's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In August 2020, he was the leading run-scorer in the 2020 Afghanistan Provincial Challenge Cup, finishing the tournament with 244 runs.
 The following month, Bahir played in just one match in the 2020 Shpageeza Cricket League, in the game between Speen Ghar Tigers and Kabul Eagles.
 He top-scored for the team, with 37 runs from 30 balls, although Speen Ghar Tigers lost the match by six wickets.

 In February 2021, he was named in Afghanistan's Test squad for their series against Zimbabwe.

+He made his Test debut for Afghanistan against Bangladesh, on 14 June 2023.